Exploring dark sector parameters in light of neutron star temperatures: DM capture and NS temperature

 \section{DM capture and NS temperature}

-When a NS swipes through the space, the DM particles in the halo can scatter with the baryons and leptons inside the star.
-Once DMs lost an appreciable fraction of kinetic energies, they will be gravitationally captured by the NS.
-This capture process has been investigated extensively with contributions from neutrons, protons and leptons as well as relativistic correction included in Refs.~\cite{Bell:2020jou,Bell:2020lmm}.
+When a NS swipes through space, the DM particles in the halo can scatter with the baryons and leptons inside the star.
+Once DM loses an appreciable fraction of kinetic energy, it will be gravitationally captured by the NS.
+This capture process has been investigated extensively with contributions from neutrons, protons and leptons as well as relativistic corrections included in Refs.~\cite{Bell:2020jou,Bell:2020lmm}.
 In this paper, only neutron contribution to the capture rate $C_{c}$ is considered.
 Contributions from other particle species are ignored due to their small yields.
-The total DM number $N_{\chi}$ in the star satisfies the differential equation
+The DM number $N_{\chi}$ in the star satisfies the differential equation